HewlettPackard/Docker-SimpliVity/ops/README.md

 ### Logspout configuration

+Logspout is a log router for Docker containers that runs inside Docker.
+It attaches to all containers on a host, then routes their logs to the central logging VM.
 All Logspout-related variables are described in Table 10.

 **Table 10.** Logspout variables